ibrahimsifat/Serabuy-Client/README.md

     15. Admin Dashboard React.js and tailwind
     16. Admin can add and update Product, Staff, Category, users, Admin, Costumers, Coupons
     17. Admin can manage orders processing.

-Getting Started & Installation:

-For getting started with the template you have to follow the below procedure.
-First navigate to the serabuy-admin directory.

-Step 1 : Configure your env.local file:

-Within the project directory you'll find a .env.example file just rename it as .env.local and paste your api url in NEXT_PUBLIC_API_BASE_URL=https://serabuy.com/api and NEXT_PUBLIC_STRIPE_KEY="your stripe key".

-Step 2 : Running the project:

-⦁	First npm install for install all packages latest version.
-⦁	then npm run dev for running in development mode

-If you want to test your production build in local environment then run the below commands.
-⦁	npm run build then npm run dev

-Folder Structure & Customization:

-⦁   To customize tailwindcss configuration go to -> tailwind.config.js file .

-⦁   /public: In this folder all used images have.

-⦁   /src/assets: This folder contain custom css(you can write custom css in in file).

-⦁   /src/component: This folder contain all the template related ui components.

-⦁   /src/layout: This folder contain layout section for all pages and related components.

-⦁   /src/contexts: This folder contain all necessary context for this template .
-Like Mobile-Sidebar and User-Login.

-⦁   /src/hooks: This folder contain all custom hooks for data fetching, data filtering, and all Checkout and Login data submit function.

-⦁   /src/pages: Here you find all pages that we use in this project.

-⦁   /src/services: This folder contain all data fetching function with Axios interface.
-UserServices for all user ratelated data fetching
-    functionality, CategoryServices for category related, CouponServices for coupon related, OrderServices for order related, ProductServices for product related and httpService is for common api endpoint with Axios interface.

-⦁   /src/utils : This folder contain data.js with pages, userSidebar, sliderData and faqData and  toast.js file use for for notification.

-Configuration & Deployment:

-We use Vercel for Development if you use Vercel for development then just follow the Vercel Documentation, You can also deploy this any other hosting services if you want.